benblack769/benblack769.github.io/posts/rants/code2_revisited.md

 Code 2.0 offers a solution to this anxiety: I, as a computer scientist, don't have to run the show.
 I don't have to reason about every detail of the algorithm.
 I don't have to customize or tweak everything to the details of my issue.
 Rather, I can take a supportive secondary role where I provide the infrastructure that ingests and trains a model on the algorithm and someone else can worry about the details, by developing the data, and ensuring that the data is actually sufficient to solve the problem.

 Its very similar to how a hardware developer, after the code 1.0 transformation caused by the development of the microchip, no longer has to drive every detail of the hardware's behavior.
 Instead, when confronted with a novel problem, they focus on assembling a platform, mostly from ready-made components, and simply ensure that the specs and configuration allows the software to do what it needs to do, without worrying about the details of how the software works or how it is developed.

+Industry leaders like [Andrew Ng](https://landing.ai/) have been championing this concept and starting startups with the hope of powering this Code 2.0 development with powerful training/inference platforms.
+However, understanding of the philosophy of this workflow is still poorly understood, leading to defaulting to more well understood Code 1.0 workflows + data.

 ## Barriers to Code 2.0 development